-Treatment should be aimed at alleviating symptoms and minimising the risk of long-term complications.
-Diabetes is a major risk factor for cardiovascular disease, which is the most common cause of death in people with diabetes.
+Type 2 diabetes treatment should be aimed at alleviating symptoms and minimising the risk of long-term complications.
+Type 2 diabetes is a major risk factor for cardiovascular disease, which is the most common cause of death in people with diabetes.
 Optimal control of glucose and other cardiovascular risk factors (eg, smoking, sedentary lifestyle, hypertension, dyslipidaemia and obesity) is essential.

 Management of type 2 diabetes has to be tailored to the individual needs and circumstances of each patient - eg, the benefits of tight glucose control must be weighed against any potential complications such as recurrent hypoglycaemia.[2, 3]